ServiceNowDevProgram/example-instancescan-checks/README.md

 # Checks in this repository

 ## Category: Manageability
+### Inactive user check : Catalog task Assigned To
+Check any Catalog Tasks Assigned to Inactive user

 ### Check any assets assigned to inactive user
 Check if any asset is assigned to inactive users.